IAAA-Lab/Thematic_Annotation_of_Government_Data/README.md

 # Thematic_Annotation_of_Government_Data

-In this repository you will find three folders named as Datasets, Code and Results
+In this repository you will find three folders named as Code, Datasets and Results

 1. In the Datasets folder, you will find all the datasets that have been used for this experiment. for example; you will find the artificial datasets and definitions of them as well as the cleaned dataset after applying the tailored preprocessing techniques.
 Also, you can find the Data_All_included (an excel file) which contains the real datasets harvested from data.europa.eu combined with the artificial datasets